yuya-s/AGATE/README.md

 MakeSample has codes that create a dataset for a sub-prediction task.
 Model has codes for training methods of each subprediction task.
 Evaluation has codes for evaluating subprediction accuracy.

+## citing
+If you find our code is useful for your research, please consider citing the following paper:

+    @inproceedings{yamasaki2023holistic,
+    title={Holistic Prediction on a Time-Evolving Attributed Graph}, author={Yamasaki, Shohei and Sasaki, Yuya and Karras, Panagiotis and Onizuka, Makoto}, booktitle={Proceedings of the the 61st annual meeting of the association for computational linguistics}, year={2023}
+    }

+## contact
+Please let me know if you have questions to sasaki@ist.osaka-u.ac.jp